 Sulfites (Sulfur dioxide) occur naturally as a byproduct of fermentation, so even wines labeled “sulfite-free” will still contain minimal amounts.
 Present in both conventional and natural wines, sulfites acts as a preservative, the same as in canned soups, dried fruit and other processed foods like lunch meats.

 Natural winemakers and those that are certified organic may choose to not add any extra (label will say “no added sulfites”) or only a minimal amount to keep wine fresh and safe.
 Winemakers can legally add up to 350 parts per million, but that’s still 5x less than dried fruit!

 Dry white wine can contain up to 50% more sulfites than dry red wine.
 Sweet wines contain more sulfites than dry styles.

 About 1% of the population, mainly those with asthma, are sensitive to sulfites in wine — as well as potato chips, soda, processed juices, etc. But, don’t blame sulfites for your red wine headache!
 It’s more than likely due to the amount of alcohol (too much bulk, cheap wine with maximum additives and preservatives, maybe?!) and dehydration than sulfites.

 Where to Buy Wine

 Local Wine Shops

-Best place to buy a bottle of wine (conventional or natural) is your local wine shop.
+The best place to buy a bottle of wine (conventional or natural) is your local wine shop.
 Smaller, independent wine stores are where the passionate wine geeks shop.
-Many work one on one with smaller, family owned wineries, importers, and distributors.
+Many work one on one with smaller, family-owned wineries, importers and distributors.